google/google-analytics-utilities/README.md

 3. Navigate to the “UA Audiences” sheet.
 4. Click on Google Analytics Utilities > Universal Analytics > Remarketing Audiences > List Settings.
 5. Check the “Delete” box for each audience you want to delete.
-6. Click on Google Analytics Utilities > Universal Analytics > Remarketing Audiences > Delete or Create.
+6. Click on Google Analytics Utilities > Universal Analytics > Remarketing Audiences > Modify.
 7. The script will attempt to delete the selected audiences.